Credit Cards 101: Credit Card Basics

 Building your creditworthiness

-Credit cards can be a helpful tool in building a positive credit history and improving your creditworthiness.
-For example, responsible credit card use can help you start to build a positive repayment history.
+Credit cards can be a helpful tool in improving your creditworthiness.
+For example, responsible credit card use can help you start to build a positive repayment history, and if you keep your balance down, you’ll also keep your credit utilization low.
 Getting a credit card for the first time may also improve your credit mix (the different types of credit you have).
 These factors and more can contribute to your credit score.

 Cash back or other rewards

 Some credit cards offer cash back, points or miles on everyday purchases.
-Remember to familiarize yourself with the terms and conditions of your credit card rewards program.
+Remember to familiarize yourself with the terms and conditions of your credit card rewards program if you have one.
 Rewards programs can vary depending on the type of credit card you have.

 Convenience